Understanding your meter

 Accessing usage information

-Interactive in-home displays and online energy management systems such as can be used to understand household energy consumption.
+Interactive in-home displays and online energy management systems can be used to understand household energy consumption.
 The Victorian Government’s will subsidise in-home displays.

 How to read your smart meter